-Mushrooms are often grown and sold as though grown from seed or on a plant, but these dark and delicious morsels are actually a fungus.
-Mushrooms thrive in moist, dark conditions that are also a great spot for bacteria.
+Mushrooms are often grown and sold as though propagated from seed or on a plant, but these dark and delicious morsels are actually a fungus.
+Mushrooms thrive in moist, dark conditions that are also a great spot for bacteria to develop.

 Whenever possible, buy clean fresh mushrooms and use them quickly or use our mushroom storage guide below to help them last longer.

 Overall, the best way to store mushrooms is for as limited a time as possible in a breathable container.
 However, there are many different edible mushrooms available and each comes with specific spoilage risks.

 When shopping for mushrooms, it’s critical to review the condition of the mushrooms as best you can in the package.
 Bruised mushrooms are well on their way to becoming slimy.

 How To Store Sliced Mushrooms

 Sealed packages of sliced mushrooms have two risks to flavor and quality: